jovinjijo/se/README.md

-# ACME Stock Exchange
+# Stock Exchange
 This is a very simplified implementation of how a stock exchange works.
 I have no financial background, so I'm open to suggestions on logic used, variable/class names.
 Feel free to point out any mistakes.

-I started out just to try out a TypeScript project and implemented the core logic which is now contained in the @se/core package(yes, this is a monorepo).
+I started out just to try out a TypeScript project and implemented the core logic which is now contained in the @se/core package (yes, this is a monorepo).

+### @se/core
 @se/core has the logic for order matching, placing orders, orders getting confirmed, keping track of orders of users, orderbook of a symbol and so on.

-> Check the tests folder for usage instructions.
+> Check the [tests folder](packages/core/tests/Orders.test.ts) for usage instructions.

+### @se/api
 After that I started making the API(@se/api), which is still WIP.
 I'm using Express.js for the API and Socket.io for live updates for users.

 ## What's in Scope